Getting Started β

 The CAP Java SDK enables developing CAP applications in Java.
-While the SAP Business Application Studio provides excellent support to develop CAP Java applications, you can also develop locally with your tool of choice, for example Eclipse or Visual Studio Code.
+While the SAP Business Application Studio provides excellent support to develop CAP Java applications, you can also develop locally with Visual Studio Code.

 The CAP Java SDK supports lean application design by its modular architecture, that means you pick the required features and add them to your application dependencies on demand.